v-e-e-m-a/task-list-api/ada-project-docs/wave_05.md

 - `Goal`s are entities that describe a task a user wants to complete.
 - They contain a title to name the goal.

-For this wave, we want to be able to create, read, update, and delete different `Goal`s.
+Our plan for this wave is to be able to create, read, update, and delete different `Goal`s.
 We will create RESTful routes for these different operations.

 ## Writing Tests